DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-4-mentor-materials.md

 - The bus is always free (if you have to travel by bus)
 - The supermarket is always quiet (if you go at a quiet time)
 - You always get to swipe your own bar-codes (if you use the self-service)
-- You always use up all of the ingredients you buy (if you’re cooking for a group).
+- You always use up all of the ingredients you buy (if you're cooking for a group).

 ### Uncovering emerging misconceptions (20 minutes)